All3xJ/FreeRTOS-Project/README.md

 Tickless idle mode is designed to minimize power consumption by allowing the board to enter a low-power state during idle periods.
 It achieves this by suppressing the SysTick interrupt for a specified duration or until an external interrupt occurs.

-## Enabling Tickless Idle Mode
+### Enabling Tickless Idle Mode

 Tickless idle mode can be enabled by setting `configUSE_TICKLESS_IDLE` to 1 in "FreeRTOSConfig.h".
 This activates the built-in tickless idle functionality provided by the FreeRTOS port.

-When the `DEBUG_WITH_STATS` flag (used for CPU stats) is enabled, Timer0 generates continuous interrupts, preventing the system from entering Tickless Mode.
+**IMPORTANT**: When the `DEBUG_WITH_STATS` flag (used for CPU stats) is enabled, Timer0 generates continuous interrupts, preventing the system from entering Tickless Mode.
 Moreover, it introduces a DRIFT on SysTick counting due to the approximation of SysTick count when it's awakened by external interrupts (such as Timer0 interrupts), causing up to 1 tick errors at 10 kHz (the frequency of Timer0 interrupts).
 These errors can accumulate rapidly and may cause timing issues, particularly when using `vTaskDelay` (which needs to use a reliable tick count to synchronize).

 For this reason, in "FreeRTOSConfig.h", we set `configUSE_TICKLESS_IDLE` to 1 if `DEBUG_WITH_STATS` is disabled; viceversa, if `DEBUG_WITH_STATS` is enabled, `configUSE_TICKLESS_IDLE` is set to 0.

-### Default Port Function: vPortSuppressTicksAndSleep
+### vPortSuppressTicksAndSleep
 To implement tickless idle mode, this FreeRTOS port provides a default function called `vPortSuppressTicksAndSleep`.
 This function is automatically called during idle: it manages the transition of the microcontroller into a low-power state during idle periods.

-### How vPortSuppressTicksAndSleep works
+This is how it works:
 1. **Calculating Idle Time**: The function calculates the duration of idle time based on the expected idle time parameter passed to it.
 2. **Stopping SysTick**: The function temporarily halts the SysTick timer to prevent periodic interrupts.
 It accomplishes this by setting the SysTick RELOAD register based on `xNextTaskUnblockTime`, which represents the tick count when will be resumed a task.
 Consequently, the SysTick will resume its operation accordingly when a task should wake up, such as after a `vTaskDelay`.
 3. **Entering Low-Power State**: The function enters a low-power state using the WFI (Wait For Interrupt) instruction, which halts the processor until an interrupt occurs or the SysTick reload completes.